VikParuchuri/marker/README.md

 - Marker will not convert 100% of equations to LaTeX.
 This is because it has to first detect equations, then convert them.
 - Whitespace and indentations are not always respected.
 - Not all lines/spans will be joined properly.
-- Languages similar to English (Spanish, French, German, Russian, etc) have the best support.
-There is provisional support for Chinese, Japanese, Korean, and Hindi, but it may not work as well.
-You can add other languages by adding them to the `TESSERACT_LANGUAGES` and `SPELLCHECK_LANGUAGES` settings in `settings.py`.
 - This works best on digital PDFs that won't require a lot of OCR.
 It's optimized for speed, and limited OCR is used to fix errors.

 # Installation